-If an investor studies the comparative receivables position of the Torrent Pharma at both consolidated and standalone level, then a lot of insights can be gained in the company’s actions.
+While analysing Torrent Pharmaceuticals Ltd, when an investor studies the comparative receivables position at both consolidated and standalone level, then a lot of insights can be gained in the company’s actions.

-As per FY2015 annual report (page 97), the breakup of trade receivables of Torrent Pharma at standalone level reflect that there are ₹222 cr of receivables outstanding for more than 6 months from the date they become collectible:
+As per FY2015 annual report (page 97), the breakup of trade receivables of Torrent Pharma at standalone level reflect that there are ₹222 cr of receivables outstanding for more than 6 months from the date they become collectable (i.e. became due):

 However, when an investor notices the receivables position of Torrent Pharma in the consolidated financials (page 132 of FY2015 annual report), which cancels the impact of receivables due from group companies, then it comes out that the receivables due for more than 6 months are only ₹16 cr:

 It indicates that the majority of receivables owed to the standalone entity of Torrent Pharma for more than 6 months are from its own subsidiaries, on account of sales of products from the Indian unit of Torrent Pharma to its subsidiaries.

 When an investor studies the related party transactions at page 109 of the FY2015 annual report of the company, then she comes to know that these receivables are due primarily from the USA, Brazil and Romania subsidiaries.
 (An investor can find the details of the country of operations of the entities in this table from the website of Torrent Pharma):